santhoshsai3/CMPE255-TermProject/paper/paper.md

 The dataset consists of the following features:

 <img width="347" alt="Screen Shot 2022-05-03 at 10 08 59 PM" src="https://user-images.githubusercontent.com/93508580/166625846-1eb43160-f687-4db1-bf71-ea931b2b0f25.png">
 Since there are large no of samples in the dataset.
-We can assume the dataset probably covers a wide range of users and the resulting conculions on the data are also satifactiry.
+We can assume the dataset probably covers a wide range of users and the resulting conclusions on the data are also satifactiry.

 The figure shows if there are any missing values for these features.